CODEX + VARICAM PURE

 CAPTURED ON CODEX

-Codex is proud to support so many productions, from blockbuster Academy Award winners to independent movies.
+Codex is proud to support so many productions, from blockbuster Academy Award winners, to independent movies, to streaming TV.
 All Captured on Codex - the indispensable technology of choice.